Great Andaman

 Great Andaman is the main archipelago of the Andaman Islands of India.
 It comprises seven major islands.
 From north to south, these are North Andaman, Interview Island, Middle Andaman, Long Island, Baratang Island, South Andaman, and Rutland Island.

 Geography

 South, Middle and North islands are the largest of the entire island group.
 The islands' capital, Port Blair, is located on South Andaman.

-Great Andaman group is often considered the counterpart to Little Andaman Group, another group of islands in the Andaman's.
+Great Andaman group is often considered the counterpart to Little Andaman Group, another group of islands in the Andamans.

 The Andaman islands consist of four groups: